 It’s time to revisit the clinical method to deal with the complexities of alternative treatments.

 The U.S. Government has belatedly shown a fact that thousands and thousands of Americans have known personally for decades – acupuncture works.
-A 12-member panel of “experts” informed the National Institutes of Health (NIH), its sponsor, that acupuncture is “surely effective” for treating sure conditions, such as fibromyalgia, tennis elbow, ache following dental surgical procedure, nausea for the duration of pregnancy, and nausea and vomiting related to chemotherapy.
+A 12-member panel of “experts” informed the National Institutes of Health (NIH), its sponsor, that acupuncture is “surely effective” for treating certain conditions, such as fibromyalgia, tennis elbow, aches following dental surgical procedure, nausea for the duration of pregnancy, and nausea and vomiting related to chemotherapy.

 The panel changed into less persuaded that acupuncture is appropriate as the only treatment for headaches, asthma, addiction, menstrual cramps, and others.

-But underlying the NIH’s endorsement and qualified “legitimization” of acupuncture is a deeper issue that needs to come to light- the presupposition so ingrained in our society as to be almost invisible to all but the most discerning eyes.
+But underlying the NIH’s endorsement and qualified “legitimization” of acupuncture is a deeper issue that needs to come to light- the presupposition ingrained in our society to be almost invisible to all but the most discerning eyes.

 The presupposition is that those “experts” of drugs are entitled and certified to bypass judgment at the scientific and healing deserves of opportunity remedy modalities.